thalium/icebox/www/content/posts/getting_started.md

 ## Run tests (optional)

-You can run our automated tests to ensure everything is working, that you can import and use icebox through Python.
+You can run our automated tests to ensure everything is working, that you can import and use Icebox through Python.

 ```sh
 # run python tests